HTTPArchive/almanac.httparchive.org/src/content/en/2020/cms.md

 CMSs power every type of website, so this discrepancy is not surprising.
 CMSs can, however, influence at the platform-level the efficiency of websites they create.

 Page weights are important here.
-The average desktop CMS web page loads 2.4 MB of video, image, script, font, CSS, and audio data.
-10% of pages, however, load over 7 MB of this data.
+The average desktop CMS web page loads 2.4 MB of HTML, CSS, JavaScript, media, etc. 10% of pages, however, load over 7 MB of this data.
 On mobile devices the average web page loads 0.1 MB fewer than on desktop, with at least this number being true across all percentiles:

 {{ figure_markup(
   image="cms-distribution-of-cms-pages-sizes.png",